NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 Switch  TV_ArtMode       "Art Mode"                            (gLivingRoomTV)   { channel="samsungtv:tv:livingroom:artMode" }
 ```

+**NOTE:** channels: brightness, contrast, sharpness, colorTemperature, sourceName, sourceId, programTitle, channelName and stopBrowser mostly don't work on newer TV's

+## WOL

+Wake on Lan is supported by Samsung TV’s after 2016.
+The binding will attempt to use WOL to turn on a TV, if `power` (or `artMode`) is commanded ON.
+This only works on TV's after 2016, and has some quirks.

+* Does not work on TV's <2016
+* Does not work on hardwired ethernet connected TV's **if you have a soundbar connected via ARC/eARC**
+* Works on WiFi connected TV's (with or without soundbar)
+* May need to enable this function on the TV

+You will have to experiment to see if it works for you.
+If not, you can power on the TV using IR (if you have a Harmony Hub, or GC iTach or similar).

+### Power

+The power channel is available on all TV's.
+Depending on the age of your TV, you may not be able to send power ON commands (see WOL).
+It should represent the ON state of your TV though.

+#### Frame TV's

+Frame TV's have an additional channel `artMode`.
+When `power` is ON, `artMode` will be OFF.
+If the `artMode` channel is commanded `OFF`, then the TV will power down to standby/off mode (this takes 4 seconds).
+Commanding ON to `artMode` will try to power up the TV in art mode, and commanding ON to `power` will try to power the TV up in ON mode, but see WOL limitations.

+To determine the ON/ART/OFF state of your TV, you have to read both `power` and `artMode`.

+**NOTE:** If you don't have a Frame TV, don't use the `artMode` channel, it will confuse the power handling logic.

 ### Apps

 List of known apps and the respective name that can be passed on to the `sourceApp` channel.